 In fact, during the World Cup, the image of "Touma = Octopus" has become established among coaches around the world

-"Even during official training, coaches from other countries keep telling me, 'Show us your octopus!' and quite a few people say, 'That's what they want to see.'
-If I
+"Even during official training sessions, coaches from other countries often ask me to 'show us the octopus!' or say, 'That's what we want to see.'
+There's a

-make a mistake in a competition, there's a risk that I won't get a score, but I think I'm actually skating in a way that makes the judges want to see it."
+risk of not getting points if I make a mistake in a competition, but I think I'm actually developing the kind of skating that makes the judges want to see it."

-Even so, he says his body is currently in a battered state.
+Even so, his body is currently in a state of complete exhaustion.

-"Honestly, I didn't think I'd be able to skate that well until this season started.
-I had a sore back and shoulders, so I was pretty beat up.
+"To be honest, I didn't think I'd be able to ski that well until this season started.
+I was in pretty rough shape, with a sore back and shoulder.

-But I worked hard in my off-season training right up until the very end of the season, and I'm starting to feel a little more relaxed.
+But I persevered and practiced hard during the off-season training right up until the start of the season, and now I feel a little more comfortable."

-So when I got to China, on the first day of my official World Cup training, I didn't do any doubles at all and just focused on skating in tune with the pipe.
-From the second day onwards, I tried out all the doubles I'd done before, and I was able to land almost all of the tricks I tried.
-My
+So when I arrived in China, on the first day of the World Cup training, I didn't do any doubles at all and focused on riding in the pipe.
+From the second day onwards, I tried all the doubles I had done before, and I managed to land almost every trick I tried.

-level of completion was low, so I think it was good that I was able to improve my condition by controlling the tricks I could use, finishing 10th in the first World Cup round and 8th in the second.
+The level of perfection was low, so I think it was good that I was able to control the tricks I could use and improve my performance, finishing 10th in the first World Cup event and 8th in the second.

 This season, I was able to improve my skills in adjusting tricks to suit the pipe, which was a big benefit."